 This higher form of consciousness that expresses itself as Ayahuasca has wisdom to offer that is sometimes beyond our understanding.
 If we are to honour it, we must trust it.
 It has made its way around the world intentionally and we have an opportunity to support that.
 Although many of us have different ideas as to the best way to experience the medicine, let’s try to honour the most sacred of the teachings of Ayahuasca: love.

 Ayahuasca is a gift and everyone who receives and offers it is at a different stage of growth.
 I know that the medicine has changed many lives but everyone is free to choose just how they want to continue this kind of personal work or if they want to continue it at all.
 Having this freedom is the nature of our existence.
 I hope that many people choose to use this freedom in a healthy way and I think the medicines are helping people to get there.
 Many of us are finding that the medicine asks us to take responsibility for our own lives, live them with love and recognize how powerful we are because often, we use that power against ourselves and against others.
 This is also a choice.

 I think that the best way for us to honour Ayahuasca is to honour ourselves.
-And the best way to honour ourselves is to heal and love our selves without judgement wherever we’re at in our lives and this will help us to approach others in the same way.
+And the best way to honour ourselves is to heal and love ourselves without judgement wherever we’re at in our lives and this will help us to approach others in the same way.
+It will also help us to approach other larger issues in healthier ways.
 Not all of us find ourselves able to do this all the time but if this is our intention, I know that we will be supported in this work.
 If we keep to honouring Ayahuasca in this way, all of the things that we hope to change will follow from this one most important act of power, the source of which is love.